ictinnovations/ictfax/INSTALL.md

   2. Now visit http://DOMAIN.COM/ictfax
      and follow the installation instructions for
      ICTFax (drupal based) front end installation.

   3. Once you are done with installation, visit the website and login as site administrator with username and password that you provided during installation.

-  4. Now comback to Web GUI and go to Modules menu and enable all modules in __ICTPBX System__ Package.
+  4. Now comback to Web GUI and go to Modules menu and enable all modules in __ICTCore System__ Package.

+  5. And also enable __Chaos tools__ Package.

-  5. Now you'll see menu item Fax Account, ICTPBX System and others in your Navigation Menu.
+  6. Now you'll see menu item Fax Account, ICTPBX System and others in your Navigation Menu.

 5: Email to FAX / FAX to Email service (optional)